 When your employee is working, you are responsible for ensuring the timecard in Kronos is accurate.
 If your employee is not working due to a disability, you need to complete the timecard until ADA is approved.
 This is especially important for exempt employees who do exception reporting.
 Failure to complete the timecard accurately may result in overpayment.
 Once ADA is approved, the Controller’s Office, Payroll Division will enter the leave information for your employee, and you must approve the timecard at the end of each pay period.

-An employer does not have to provide an accommodation that is unreasonable, would cause an undue hardship to the employer, or create a danger to the employee or others.
+An employer does not have to provide an accommodation that is unreasonable, would cause an undue hardship to the employer , or if, with a reasonable accommodation, the employee still creates a danger to the employee or others.
 A claim of undue hardship must be based on an individualized assessment of current circumstances, which show that a specific accommodation would cause significant difficulty or expense for the employer.
 The ADA Coordinator will work with you to determine whether an undue hardship exists.

 Contact the ADA Coordinator right away.